zelongc/cloud-project/README.md

 # Cloud Computing Project

-This project is for the COMP90024 Cluster and Cloud Computing, including a tweet harvester, couchDB connector and couchDB processor.
+This project is for the COMP90024 Cluster and Cloud Computing, including a **tweet harvester, couchDB connector and couchDB processor**.

 ## Getting Started